aesara-devs/aesara/doc/extending/ctype.rst

 What needs to be defined
 ========================

-In order to be C-compatible, the `Type` subclass interface `CType` must be used.
+In order to be C-compatible, the :class:`Type` subclass interface :class:`CType` must be used.
 It defines several additional methods, which all start with the ``c_`` prefix.
-The complete list can be found in the documentation for :class:`.graph.type.CType`.
+The complete list can be found in the documentation for :class:`CType`.
 Here, we'll focus on the most important ones:

 .. class:: CLinkerType